robotman40/robotman40.github.io/_posts/2025-09-04-my-high-school-experience.markdown

 When my junior came, my tastes shifted again.
 I was playing Forza Horizon 4 and 5.
 Although I enjoyed those games, I found myself getting more joy taking virtual car photos rather than the actual racing.
 During this time, I also played Minecraft regularly with my friends.
-Only Minecraft felt meaningful; it gave me a chance to strengthen my bonds I had with the people who mattered most.
+Only Minecraft felt meaningful; it gave me a chance to strengthen the bonds I had with the people who mattered most.

 Finally, in my senior year, I started playing a video game series that would have a profound impact on me: Persona.
 On my